List of justices of the Supreme Court of Florida

 The Supreme Court of Florida is the highest judicial body in the state and sits at the apex of the Florida State Courts System.
-Its membership consists of seven justices–one of whom serves as Chief Justice–who are appointed by the Governor of Florida to 6-year terms and remain in office if retained in a general election near the end of each term.
+Its membership consists of seven justices who are appointed by the Governor of Florida to 6-year terms and remain in office if retained in a general election near the end of each term.
+The seven justices elect one member from among themselves to serve as the chief for a two-year term beginning July 1st on even-numbered years.
+The Florida Constitution mandates that justices retire when they reach the age of 75.